Tamil television drama: Maharashtra

+Chithi drama was The first Tamil TV series was remade in Hindi language as Chhoti Maa...Ek Anokha Bandhan aired on Zee TV on 3 August 2001.
+Then Pavitra Rishta a remake of Thirumathi Selvam, Maayke Se Bandhi Dor a remake of Kolangal, Shubh Vivah a remake of Metti Oli, Pandya Store a remake of Pandian Stores, and Pyar Ka Pehla Naam: Radha Mohan a remake of Yaaradi Nee Mohini.

+Bhojpuri language

+Bandhan Toote Na, Bhojpuri language remake of Tamil drama, Yaaradi Nee Mohini, aired on Zee Ganga on 20 September 2021 to 18 November 2022.

 Sri Lanka

 In Sri Lanka Tamil channels air Tamil series, and also dub and subtitle in the Sinhalese language.
 The first Tamil Language serial to be dubbed in Sinhalese was Chithi.
-Tamil television series are extremely popular in Sri Lanka, with ratings higher than the traditional Tamil Nadu TV series that Sri Lankan watched.
+Tamil television series are extremely popular in Sri Lanka, with ratings higher than the traditional Tamil Nadu TV series that Sri Lankan Tamils watched.
 Most Tamil serial airs in Tamil language with Sinhalese subtitle.

 Singapore and Malaysia

-In Singapore and Malaysia Tamil Channel airs Tamil Series and subtitle in the English language.
+In Singapore and Malaysia Tamil Channel airs Tamil Series and subtitle in the English and Malay languages.
 Among the most popular series are Vettai, Nijangal, Ennuyire, Annamalai, Ragasiyam and Neeya.

 Other countries

 Tamil Series and television shows are also popular among the Tamil diaspora.
-Tamil television shows are aired on certain cable television channels in various countries such as the Malaysia, Singapore, Indonesia, the Philippines, the Middle East, North Africa, Réunion, South Africa, Mauritius, Seychelles, Fiji, Guyana, Burma, Trinidad and Tobago, the French West Indies, Europe, Australia, Canada and the United States.
+Tamil television shows are aired on certain cable television channels in various countries such as the Malaysia, Singapore, Indonesia, the Philippines, Arab states of the Persian Gulf, South Africa, Réunion, Mauritius, Seychelles, Fiji, Guyana, Burma, Trinidad and Tobago, the French West Indies, Western Europe, Australia, Canada and the United States.

+As The Iron Handed Phantom – Mayavi, the series aired dubbed in South Korea, China (in Mandarin) and Australia.
+It also aired in Europe.
+It was also dubbed in other Indian languages like Hindi, Marathi, Bengali, Malayalam, Telugu, Gujarati and Rajasthani for all the others Indian channels.

+In 2007 Mayavi won the Special Prize Award in the Drama category at the Seoul International Drama Awards.

 Running time

-An episode of a popular Tamil television drama from the 2010s is usually between 30 and 60 minutes in length (including advertisements), which is much longer than a typical episode of an Indian or Western European series.
+An episode of a popular Tamil television drama from the 2000s is usually between 30 and 60 minutes in length (including advertisements), which is much longer than a typical episode of an Indian or Western European series.